rabbitmq/rabbitmq-website/site/management.md

 This configuration implies that your authorization server must able to grant additional scopes otherwise having only these 2 scopes will not grant the user access to the management ui.

+### Minimum scope required and how the UI determines the username from the token

+RabbitMQ requires, at minimum, the `openid` scope.
+This is because RabbitMQ reads the `user_name` claim from the *id_token* which is only provided by the Idp when RabbitMQ requests the `openid` token during the login workflow.
+If the `user_name` claim is not found in the *id_token*, RabbitMQ uses the `sub` claim instead.

 ### Configure OpenID Connect Discovery endpoint

 By default, RabbitMQ assumes the OpenID Connect Discovery endpoint is at `<management.oauth_provider_url>/.well-known/openid-configuration`.
 If your endpoint differs, you can set yours via `management.oauth_metadata_url` setting.

 RabbitMQ uses this endpoint to discover other endpoints such as **token** endpoint, **logout** endpoint, and others.

+###

 ### Logout workflow